 Your RV may be optionally equipped with a retractable locking cable system on the passenger side near the front, attached to the chassis frame.
 Use this to lock up items at night or while away from camp.
-Unlock padlock with supplied key, pull cable out of housing, thread cable end through items to be secured, reinsert cable end into retainer plate, attach and lock padlock.
+Unlock padlock with supplied key, pull cable out of housing, thread cable end through items to be secured, then around chassis A-frame and reinsert cable end into retainer plate, attach and lock padlock.